MrRobot555/Laravel---Vue---Jobs.at-project/README.md

+The solution will not work if Laravel server is not running on port 8001, because mine is running there, and port number is used in AddJos.vue, Home.vue, and Login.vue.

+Moreover, my

+DB_USERNAME=codinguser
+DB_PASSWORD=codingpass

+With these settings, my application fulfills ALL requirements.

 ## Task description

 We want you to create a small web app where the user can find jobs he/she is interested in.
 Moreover, there should